ABOUT THE PRODUCTION CONTENT GUIDE

 • Blanche describes her relationship with her former husband who took his own life.
 The implication is that he did this because he was discovered in bed with a man.
 The manner of suicide is described.

-• Blanche hears the music that was playing when her former husband suicided and so does the audience.
-A gunshot sound effect is used to convey the moment of his death.
+• At several moments, Blanche hears the music that was playing when her former husband suicided and so does the audience.

 Homophobic references